Transient Tachypnea of the Newborn (TTN)

 |A nasal cannula may be used to give your baby extra oxygen.
 A flow meter controls the amount of oxygen delivered.|

 How Is TTN Diagnosed?

 A doctor or nurse may first listen to the baby’s chest or breathing pattern.
-A chest x-ray can often detect excess fluid in the lungs.
-The level of oxygen in the baby’s blood is measured with a blood sample or with a device (pulse oximeter) taped to the baby’s hand or foot.
-This shows whether the baby needs to be given extra oxygen.
+A chest X-ray can often detect excess fluid in the lungs.
+Health care providers measure the level of oxygen in the baby’s blood with a blood sample, or with a device (pulse oximeter) taped to the baby’s hand or foot.
+This shows whether the baby needs extra oxygen.

 What Are the Treatments for TTN?